Hung Liu: Transformation

 EXHIBIT FREE DAYS: Thursday December 21 and Tuesday January 23

 The exhibition Hung Liu: Transformation is the first major Colorado exhibition of the artwork of Hung Liu—one of the most prominent Chinese painters working in the United States today.
-Featuring 15 large-scale paintings, as well as a rarely seen, room-size installation, the exhibition celebrates the persistent theme in Hung Liu’s artwork of movement and migration, at both pragmatic and metaphoric levels.
-Liu’s career accomplishments include work completed in China before the artist arrived in the U.S. This body of work emphasizes a symbiotic, fluid relationship with the past and a deeply poignant understanding of the persistence of time.
+Featuring 15 large-scale paintings, as well as a rarely seen, room-size installation, the exhibition celebrates the persistent theme in Hung Liu’s artwork of movement and migration, at both literal and metaphoric levels.
+This body of work emphasizes a symbiotic, fluid relationship with the past and a deeply poignant understanding of the persistence of time.
 The exhibition explores the evolution of Liu’s artistic practice and investigates the complex interactions between individual memory and history.
-Included in the exhibition are two recent paintings from a 2016 series that were the result of Liu’s long affiliation and affection for the photographs of Dorothea Lange.
+Included in the exhibition are two recent paintings from a 2016 series that were the result of Liu’s long affiliation with and affection for the photographs of Dorothea Lange and other WPA photographers.